 “Today marks a great day for our country where we turn out [sic] backs on the secret poisoning of our skies, and look to a new future with better roads, a secure electrical grid, and a great wall to protect us from Mexico,” said President Trump reading prepared comments out in front of a Boeing 767 which had been retrofitted for chemtrail spraying.
 “And hear me you, we are not going to let scientists and other elite eggheads tell us about how to control the environment anymore.
 It’s America first, not the skies first.”

-There’s no truth to this article.
-The Nevada County Scooper is a self-described satire web site:
+There was no truth to this article, which originated with the Nevada County Scooper, a self-described satire website:

 The Scooper is a satirical website is in scope and intent.
 Sometimes it’s funny; often it is not. in scope and intent.
 It provides social criticism in a satirical, sometimes news-genre setting.
 We are not a “fake news” site, but rather an entertainment one.
 Sometimes it’s just plain-old crappy writing with a few bad jokes.
 Our intention is not to fool or trick anyone, but obviously it happens.
 We firmly believe that you can soften a person’s willingness to listen by injecting irony, and yes sometimes humor, into the conversation.

-Not only is the site satire, but chemtrails are a debunked conspiracy theory, making it extremely difficult to tour a chemtrail plane.
+Not only is the site satirical in nature, but chemtrails are a debunked conspiracy theory, making it extremely difficult to tour a chemtrail plane.
 The photograph posted with the story, which White House Director of Social Media Dan Scavino Jr. originally posted on 17 February 2017, shows Trump touring a Boeing Dreamliner in Charleston, South Carolina:

 Although the inside of this plane may look unfamiliar to most commercial airline passengers, there is nothing amiss in this image.
 The tanks in the photograph, which conspiracy theorists may mistake for chemtrail storage, are actually water ballast tanks that are used during test flights.
 Wired explained the tanks’ use in an article about a similar 747-8 test plane: